 Similar rules should apply to asset allocation decisions.
 In general, most investors work with a strategic asset allocation – their long-term positioning, geared to meet their ultimate financial goals.
 This will determine broadly how much of their portfolio they hold in equities, bonds and other types of asset, such as real estate.
 Tactical asset allocation, by contrast, is a means of adjustment to different market conditions.

 The key is to keep your eye on the former, rather than being swayed by the latter.
 The best way is through automatic rebalancing, where the portfolio is systematically adjusted to maintain the original asset allocation.
 Again, this saves the need for decision-making or worrying about whether it is the right time to buy into a particular market.
 Automatic rebalancing means that investors naturally move money out of expensive markets that have done well, and into cheaper markets that have done poorly.

 Certainly, short-term opportunities may arise that can be exploited, and adjusting one’s portfolio tactically may be worthwhile if a particular market becomes over-reliant on the performance of a small number of individual stocks.
-Most recently this happened for the S&P 500, whose performance came to be dominated by the fortunes of a small number of large technology companies.
 However, in general, it is better to decide on an asset allocation and stick with it, reviewing at regular intervals, rather than only in a crisis.